-If you’re thinking about adopting a dog from us you would need to complete our Dog Match Pre-Adoption Questionnaire.
-You can do this before you come to the kennels, or with us if you pop in.
+If you’re thinking about adopting a dog from us and there isn’t one suitable at present please fill out the pre adoption questionnaire.
+If anything comes in that is suitable we can contact you but please do keep an eye on the website, fb, Instagram etc as we are not always able to access the questionnaire.
 Many people fall in love with the ‘look’ of a dog from a photograph, but that doesn’t mean they will necessarily be the right dog for you or your home situation.
 This will enable us to ensure that you find the right dog for your lifestyle, and the right home for our dogs!

-We will then introduce you to all of the dogs that would be most suited to your family.
+If you have seen a particular dog that you are interested in the next step would be to come and see us!
+We can introduce you to all of the dogs that would be most suited to your family.
 If you (and we sincerely hope you do) find just the right dog for you we can start the adoption process.

 All family members must be comfortable with the decision; and our dog must be comfortable with you!
-We require a £50 non-refundable deposit to reserve any dog.
+But once we are all happy with the decision to adopt we require a £50 non-refundable deposit to reserve any dog.
 This will ensure that nobody else is able to start the adoption process with your dog whilst we arrange home-checks and the best time for you to take your new family addition home.

-Home checks are nothing to be worried about as you will have already provided most of the information in the Dog Match Pre-Adoption Questionnaire.
+Home checks are nothing to be worried about.
 This gives us the opportunity to assure ourselves that your home is safe, the right one, and does not pose any risks to your chosen dog.
 We can also take the opportunity to give you any advice based on what we know about the dog(s) you have chosen.
 Please don’t be worried about this, but at this stage we probably know them better than you and can identify any potential risks.
 Our aim is to keep both our dogs and your family safe, and once your home check has been passed you are welcome to adopt your chosen dog.

 During the adoption process we always encourage you to spend time with your chosen dog whilst he/she is still in kennels.
 This enables us to know that both dogs and new owners are compatible and they get to know each other before adoption is completed.